 Definitive diagnosis

-As important diagnostic criteria for VKC, Table 2-5 of GL 3rd edition lists giant papillae, limbal proliferation, corneal lesions (shield ulcer, corneal plaque), eye pain, eye discharge, and hyperemia7).
-Clinical diagnosis is made based on characteristic clinical findings (cobblestone-like giant papillae, Horner-Trantas spots, shield ulcer) and history of itching and eye pain, and confirmed by laboratory findings.
+Important diagnostic criteria for VKC include giant papillae, limbal proliferation, corneal lesions (shield ulcer, corneal plaque), eye pain, discharge, and conjunctival injection7).
+Clinical diagnosis is made based on characteristic findings (cobblestone giant papillae, Horner-Trantas dots, shield ulcer) and history of itching and eye pain, and confirmed by laboratory tests.

-The following examinations based on the Allergic Conjunctival Disease Clinical Practice Guidelines 3rd edition (GL 3rd edition) are combined according to disease type and severity7).
+The following tests are combined according to disease type and severity7).

-Eosinophil test in conjunctival scraping: After topical anesthesia, evert the upper eyelid, gently massage the palpebral conjunctiva with a glass rod, collect mucus from the conjunctival surface with forceps or a spatula, and smear it on a glass slide.
-After Hansel staining (Eosinostain®-Torii, Torii Pharmaceutical), it is judged positive if even one eosinophil is observed under a light microscope.
-The positive rate is high in VKC.
+Eosinophil test in conjunctival scraping: After topical anesthesia, evert the upper eyelid, gently massage the tarsal conjunctiva with a glass rod, collect mucus from the conjunctival surface with forceps or a spatula, and smear onto a glass slide.
+After Hansel staining (Eosinostain®-Torii, Torii Pharmaceutical), the presence of even one eosinophil under light microscopy is considered positive.
+The positivity rate is high in VKC.

-Tear total IgE test (Allerwatch® tear IgE, Wakamoto Pharmaceutical/Minalis Medical): A rapid diagnostic kit using immunochromatography, where a test strip is inserted into the lower conjunctival sac to collect tears.
+Tear total IgE test (Allerwatch® Tear IgE, Wakamoto Pharmaceutical / Minaris Medical): A rapid diagnostic kit using immunochromatography.
+The test strip is inserted into the lower conjunctival sac to collect tears.
 Results are available in about 10 minutes.
-Sensitivity for ACD is reported as 73.6%, specificity 100%, and caution is needed for false negatives7).
-The positive rate by disease type is highest in VKC at 94.7%, followed by AKC 80.5%, GPC 75.0%, PAC 65.4%, and SAC 61.9%7).
+Sensitivity for ACD is reported as 73.6% and specificity as 100%, with caution needed for false negatives7).
+The positivity rate by disease type is highest in VKC at 94.7%, followed by AKC 80.5%, GPC 75.0%, PAC 65.4%, and SAC 61.9%7).

-Serum antigen-specific IgE antibody test: Select antigens with high positive rates in patients with allergic conjunctival diseases, such as mites, house dust, Japanese cedar, orchard grass, and timothy grass (up to 13 items covered by insurance).
-Multi-item simultaneous measurement methods such as View Allergy 39 (Thermo Fisher Diagnostics) and MAST Immunosystems V (Minalis Medical) are available as screening tests under insurance coverage.
+Serum antigen-specific IgE antibody test: Select antigens with high positivity rates in allergic conjunctival disease patients, such as mites, house dust, Japanese cedar, orchard grass, and timothy grass (up to 13 items covered by insurance).
+Multi-item simultaneous testing methods such as View Allergy 39 (Thermo Fisher Diagnostics) and MAST Immunosystems V (Minaris Medical) are available as screening tests under insurance coverage.

-Skin test: Perform a prick test or scratch test, and judge as positive if the longest diameter of the wheal is 3 mm or more, or if the reaction is at least half of the positive control wheal.
-Perform with caution in patients with severe bronchial asthma, history of anaphylaxis, or significant cardiovascular disease.
+Skin test: Perform a prick test or scratch test.
+A wheal with a maximum diameter of 3 mm or more, or a reaction at least half the size of the positive control wheal, is considered positive.
+Exercise caution in patients with severe bronchial asthma, history of anaphylaxis, or significant cardiovascular disease.

-Conjunctival provocation test: Not covered by insurance, and standard solutions are not commercially available, so it is rarely performed except for research purposes.
+Conjunctival provocation test: Not covered by insurance, and no standard solution is commercially available, so it is rarely performed except for research purposes.

-Eversion of the upper eyelid is essential: Giant papillae commonly occur on the upper palpebral conjunctiva, so observation by eyelid eversion is key to diagnosis.
+Eversion of the upper eyelid is essential: Giant papillae commonly occur on the upper tarsal conjunctiva, so observation after eyelid eversion is key to diagnosis.

-Combined use of fluorescein staining: Active papillae are stained with fluorescein at the apex.
-Shield ulcers, superior corneal epithelial disorders, Horner-Trantas spots, and limbal lesions in mild cases are often first noticed by staining.
-Using a blue-free filter increases contrast and facilitates observation.
+Use of fluorescein staining: Active papillae may stain at the apex with fluorescein.
+Additionally, shield ulcers, superior corneal epithelial defects, Horner-Trantas dots, and limbal lesions in mild cases are often first noticed after staining.
+Using a blue-free filter enhances contrast and facilitates observation.

-Papillae with a diameter of 1 mm or more are called giant papillae: This is a diagnostic criterion for vernal keratoconjunctivitis and giant papillary conjunctivitis.
+Papillae with a diameter of 1 mm or more are called giant papillae: This serves as a diagnostic basis for vernal keratoconjunctivitis (VKC) and giant papillary conjunctivitis (GPC).

-Atopic keratoconjunctivitis (AKC): Onset in the 20s to 50s, predominantly in the lower palpebral conjunctiva, chronic course with conjunctival sac shortening and symblepharon.
-Complication of atopic dermatitis is essential.
+Atopic keratoconjunctivitis (AKC): Onset in the 20s to 50s, primarily involves the lower tarsal conjunctiva, chronic course with conjunctival sac shortening and symblepharon.
+Atopic dermatitis is a prerequisite.

 Seasonal and perennial allergic conjunctivitis (SAC/PAC): No conjunctival proliferative changes.
 Papillae remain mild.

-Giant papillary conjunctivitis (GPC): Caused by mechanical irritation from contact lenses, ocular prostheses, surgical sutures, etc. The major difference from VKC is rapid improvement upon removal of the cause.
+Giant papillary conjunctivitis (GPC): Caused by mechanical irritation from contact lenses, ocular prostheses, or surgical sutures.
+Rapid improvement upon removal of the cause is a major difference from VKC.

 Viral conjunctivitis: Unilateral onset, preauricular lymphadenopathy, and follicular formation.
 Caused by adenovirus, herpes simplex, varicella-zoster, enterovirus, etc.